 There’s a particular shortage of fixed-income product specialists, adds Sunny Kwak, a consultant at recruiters Morgan McKinley in Hong Kong.
 “So when hiring for these roles, managers interview candidates from different industries like global markets and DCM.”

 Don’t expect to hide out in the back office if you want to move into product development in Asia these days.
-“Job descriptions now cover everything from the product idea conception to commercialisation and sales support,” says Farida Charania, Asia Pacific CEO of search firm Nastrac Group in Singapore.
+“Job descriptions now cover everything from the product idea conception to commercialisation and sales support,” says Farida Charania, group CEO of search firm Nastrac Group in Singapore.
 “Salespeople will turn to you as a repository of information, who can help them to make informed decisions and to better package and market products to their clients.
 You also need to keep abreast of the competition.”